Do you struggle to stay awake throughout the day? And an afternoon nap (or two!) is essential for you to function?

 How common is narcolepsy?

 Between 1 in 2000 and 1 in 5000 people are thought to be affected by narcolepsy.
 However, only about 25% are correctly diagnosed, and often people are instead mistakenly diagnosed with psychiatric or emotional problems.
-Family members of an affected individual also have a 20X – 40X increased risk of developing narcolepsy, indicating a strong genetic basis for the disorder.
+Family members of an affected individual also have a 20X – 40X increased risk, indicating a strong genetic basis for the disorder.

 The autoimmunity theory